rackerlabs/technical-blog/content/blog/2020/2020-10-15-the-ssl-and-tls-handshake-process/index.md

   and application data in an ad hoc way, while TLS relies on HMAC.

 SSL and TLS are cryptographic protocols that authenticate data transfer between servers, applications, systems, and end users.
-SSL was a first of its kind of cryptographic protocol, and TLS is a recently upgraded version of SSL.
+SSL was the first cryptographic protocol of its kind, and TLS is a recently upgraded version of SSL.

 **Note**: In a nutshell, SSL is obsolete, and TLS is the new name of the older protocol that everyone uses to meet the latest encryption standard.
 Technically,